SSean08/Linux-DNS-Benchmark/README.md

 # Linux-DNS-Benchmark

 This program/utility was made in "bash" scripting language.
 It uses the "dig" linux utility command to benchmark DNS Servers.
-Specifically, it queries a large number of requests on a DNS server on a particular domain name, the parameters are inputted by the user, then calculates the total average of all of the requests.
+Specifically, the program queries a large number of DNS requests on a domain name then it calculates the total average in milliseconds.